Last updated on September 12th, 2020 at 12:30 pm

 That’s not to say Don Pedro State Park isn’t worth visiting.
 Getting there is a fun kayak trip and I found shelling at the one-mile-long beach even better than at Stump Pass Beach State Park.
 Also, with all visitors arriving by boat, you’ll never see more than a handful of people on this barrier island.

 To kayak to Don Pedro Island, you put in across the Intracoastal at the mainland portion of Don Pedro State Park.
-If you bring your own kayak, bring a wheeled carrier, as it is a good distance (a long city block) from the parking lot to the boat put-in.
+If you bring your own kayak, you must drive down a block-long alne to drop off your kayak and then return your car to the parking lot.

 We rented kayaks from HookedOnSups, which delivers and picks up kayaks to the dock here.